Biometris/statgenSTA/cran-comments.md

-## Patch release fixing errors in CRAN checks for R-devel
+## Release containing some minor fixes and improvements in the documentation

 ----

 ## Test environments

-* local Windows 10 install, R 4.1.0
+* local Windows 10 install, R 4.2.1
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)